-The project area, located approx 60km south east of Gotland, has been established through a location study based on screening competing interests, electricity requirements, biological and geological conditions.
-A detailed description of the location process can be found in Chapter 2.1.
+The project area, located approx. 22 km north of the Gotska Sandön, has been developed through a location survey which included screening competing interests, electricity requirements, biological and geological conditions.
+A detailed description of the siting process can be found in Chapter 2.1.

 The consultation documents are based on available information from mapping, data sources, existing investigations and experience.
-More detailed surveys of the ground conditions, natural values, bird life, bats, marine mammals and marine archaeology will be carried out within the scope of the forthcoming EIA.
-Together with the information and comments from the consultation, the surveys will form the basis of the EIA prepared for the permit application and for the final implementation and design of the wind farm.
+More detailed surveys of the ground conditions, natural values, bird life, bats, marine mammals and marine archaeology will be carried out within the scope of the forthcoming permit application.
+The studies, together with the information and comments from the consultation, will form the basis of the final design of the wind farm and for the assessments in the environmental impact assessment which will be produced as a basis for the permit application.